congdaoduy298/TorchServe/README.md

   For more informations about [Script Mode](https://stackoverflow.com/questions/53900396/what-are-torch-scripts-in-pytorch)

+###  Eager mode:

-  In particularly, we save a model by torch.save that means you save the model in eager mode.
-To [archive a model](#14-archive-the-model-by-using-the-model-archiver) in eager model we need to create a python file containing model architecture and pass through the --model-file argument.
+   - In particularly, we save a model by torch.save that means you save the model in eager mode.

+   - Like the way we did before to [archive a model](#14-archive-the-model-by-using-the-model-archiver) in eager model we need to create a python file containing model architecture and pass through the --model-file argument.

-  To save a model in script mode, we can use two methods: torch.jit.trace or torch.jit.script.
+   - To archive a custom model we need to save the model in script mode by using two methods: torch.jit.trace or torch.jit.script.

-#### 1. Tracing a model:
+### 1. Tracing a model:

  The way to convert from eager mode to script mode by torch.jit.trace:

- Take an existing eager mode, and provide example inputs.
+ - Take an existing eager mode, and provide example inputs.

- The tracer runs the function, recording the tensorflow operations performed.
+ - The tracer runs the function, recording the tensorflow operations performed.

  We turn recording into a Script Module.

  - Can reuse eager model code.
  - Control-flow an data structures are ignored.
 (That means it doesn't work well with if statements or for loops).
- Tracing treats such flow control as "constant" - in other words, if you have an if model.training clause in your module and trace it with training=True, it will always behave this way, even if you change the training variable to False later on.

  Try to use torch.jit.trace [here](https://colab.research.google.com/drive/1m-FVJRgAwPycniqlKoNwQs0JvmZXRymq?usp=sharing).